One of the hottest "80s fitness brands is banking on female CrossFitters and a swanky new office to be its saving grace

 The spaces are kept open with plenty of areas for employees to hang out in, which Reebok says has increased collaboration and informal meetings and made formal meetings more rare.

-Not every change was taken so well by employees, however.
+Not every change was taken so well by employees.
 After Reebok decided to stop serving soda in the office for health-conscious reasons, employees questioned why it didn't also ban sugar and artificial sweeteners for the coffee served at the shop near the office's lunch room.

 "I didn't have a good answer for that one," Dan Sarro, a Reebok communications team member, said.